Photo Credit: Gerard Beguin

-Arnulfo Vallejos Valles was born in 15th August, 1940, in Tagbilaran, Bohol.
+Arnulfo Vallejos Valles was born on 15th August 1940, in Tagbilaran, Bohol.

-Valles was an active sprinter during most of the 1960s.
-He was a PSIAA (Public Interscholastic Athletics Association, predecessor to the Palarong Pambnansa) stand out with William Mordeno.
+Arnulfo Valles was an active sprinter during most of the 1960s.
+He was a BPSIAA (Public Interscholastic Athletics Association, the Palarong Pambansa) stand out with William Mordeno.

-He represented the Philippines at the 1964 at the Tokyo Olympic Games finishing 7th in heat 3 in 11.1 (11.21a).
-And also 7th in heat 3 of the Mens 4×100 in 41.7 his team mates were Miguel Ebreo, Claro Pellosis and Rogelio Onofre.
+While Arnulfo Valles represented the Philippines in 1964 at the Tokyo Olympic Games, finishing 7th in heat 3 in 11.1 (11.21a).
+7th in heat 3 of the Men’s 4×100 in 41.7; his teammates were Miguel Ebreo, Claro Pellosis, and Rogelio Onofre.

-At the 1966 Asian Games in Bangkok with Rogelio Onfore, Remigio Vista, and William Mordeno he won a bronze medal in the 4×100 in 41.3.
-The Philippines however failed to defend the title they won four years prior.
+At the 1966 Asian Games in Bangkok with Rogelio Onofre, Remigio Vista, and William Mordeno, he won a bronze medal in the 4×100 in 41.3.
+Hence the Philippines, however, failed to defend the title they won four years prior.

-Valles best time came in 1967 when he clocked 10.5 in the 100 meter dash.
-At the 1967 National Open in Paniqi Tarlac he took the national title in 21.9 from Rogelio Onfore 22.0.
+Most noteworthy was that Valles’s best time came in 1967 when he clocked 10.5 in the 100-meter dash.
+During the 1967 National Open in Paniqui, Tarlac took the national title in 21.9 from Rogelio Onfore 22.0.

-Valles met his wife Nelia at the 1964 Asian Games, they had two children a daughter who became a nun in Italy, and a son who works in Dubai.
+Arnulfo Valles met his wife Nelia at the 1964 Asian Games; they had two children, a daughter who became a nun in Italy and a son who works in Dubai.

 Andrew was elected Vice President of the Association of Track and Field Statisticians in 2020 after being a member for 7 years.

 He has worked as a PSC Consultant and Research Assistant from 2013-2015, Consultant, and Sprint Coach at Zamboanga Sports Academy from 2015-2017.